gurugrit/Capstone_UCB_MLAI_2025/README.md

 # Note about the Files, Folder and Dataset...

--	The Code Folder will contain the Jupyter File.
+-	The 🟢Code Folder will contain the Jupyter File.
-- The Data Folder would contain both the Input data file at the root sourced for processing and modeling.
+- The 🟢Data Folder would contain both the Input data file at the root sourced for processing and modeling.
 The Data folder will contain the subfolder named "FraudPhoneNumber" which will contain the post analysis data of fradulent phone numbers found.
-- The GraphPlots folder would contain 2 SubFolders - <<Supervised>> and <<Unsupervised>>.
+- The 🟢GraphPlots folder would contain 2 SubFolders - ⚪Supervised and ⚪Unsupervised.
 These subfolders will contain all the graphs for the respective models adopted in the project.

-🟥 This is a normal sentence.
-<span style="color:green">This one is green.</span>
-<span style="color:orange">This one is orange.</span>
-<span style="color:tomato">This one is tomato red.</span>

-The Github place holder for this Project(Module-20) is https://github.com/gurugrit/Capstone_UCB_MLAI_2025
+The Github place holder for this Project(Module-20) is 🟨 https://github.com/gurugrit/Capstone_UCB_MLAI_2025 🟨

 <img width="430" height="264" alt="image" src="https://github.com/user-attachments/assets/b3cf96bd-8e84-4472-bc40-1f082799a747" />